OverviewGeographical classification: Corsica - Corse > Bavella Massif > Punta di U Chiapponu

 Hut: Auberge – Gite d’Etape du Col de Bavella

-A steady and magnificent route with extra-solid red granite.
+A steady and magnificent route on extra-solid red granite.
 Well equipped with 10 mm. bolts.

-From the parking along NE side of D268 - at km.
-1,8 past Auberge du Col de Bavella - take towards right an unsurfaced forestal road, walking along it for about 2,5 km.
-After a crossroads with GR20, the forestal road does a semicircle.
-Then GR 20 goes towards right.
-You must keep yourself on the forestal road, leading to a grassy glade, where Punta di U Chiapponu finally appears.
-At the right end of the glade a small track goes down, reaching a dried red stream - several cairns – and rising steeply to the bottom of the peak (1 hour and 30 minutes from the parking).
+Approach: from the parking along NE side of D268 - at km.
+1,8 past Auberge du Col de Bavella - take towards right an unsurfaced forest road, walking along it for about 2,5 km.
+After a crossroads with GR20, the forest road does a semicircle.
+When the GR 20 takes a path towards right, you must keep yourself on the forest road, leading to a grassy glade, where Punta di U Chiapponu finally appears.
+At the right end of the glade a small trail goes down, reaching a dried red stream - several cairns – and rising steeply to the bottom of the peak (1 hour and 30 minutes from the parking).

 P1- A superb pitch.
 Starting up a red corner, then towards left climbing a little overhang with “tafoni”; a system of hard and shallow cracks leads towards right above the basal overhangs.
 A last little overhang leads to the little belay.
 6b+, 50 mt.